giobertolani/Kathara-Labs-Thesis/Security/README.md

 + **Port Stealing**: The attacker sends many Ethernet frames with fake or cloned MAC addresses to confuse the switch and cause traffic to be forwarded to its port as well.

 ---> <ins>In this particular case</ins>: since the OVS switches in Kathará don't allow to directly see the hash table and the connections to the various ports, I added a command to the lab.conf that allows you to have two separate terminals for eve (*eve[num_terms]=2*): in the first one I execute the attack with ettercap while in the other one I check that the target communication packets pass through the attacker.
 + **DHCP Poisoning**: The attacker pretends to be a DHCP server and assigns false network parameters, such as gateways or DNS, to network devices.
+In this lab, eve cannot properly emulate the DNS server, while it seems it works as the DHCP server just fine.

 To emulate the attacks, we use the *ettercap* command with its various options available to change the type of attack.
 But, before executing this command, some changes must be done:
 1. First of all, the ettercap command isn't present by default in Kathará, so you need to use a Dockerfile to create a Docker image that installs it.
 Then, you must build that image in Kathará before using it.